 In an emergency: call switchboard on 020 7188 7188

 You will see one of our team at either our main site (Guys Hospital) or one of our peripheral clinics.
-See the Services page for more information about the clinics we hold.
+See the clinical genetics service page for more information about the clinics we hold.

 Cancelling or changing your appointment